JanetMo/blockchain-developer-bootcamp-final-project/README.md

 - My recorded video using the DApp: https://www.loom.com/share/44392a86149049e198bfce171e85d9ff
 - My Ethereum address: 0xB34c4D25f25cC296ae4c094BaB9d49e9cce0746A

-## How to try the app on your local machine using truffle and Ganache:
+## How to try the app on your local machine using truffle and ganache:

 1. Clone the repository